-Dr. Flowers has a long record of research and professional publication focused primarily on music listening.
+Dr. Flowers has a long record of research and professional publication focused on music listening, description, and focus of attention.
 She has presented her work in venues spanning school districts, state and national organizations, professional associations, university residencies, and international meetings.
-She has served in many leadership capacities in her field of music education, including Chair of the Music Education Research Council and extensive service as reviewer for publications in music and related disciplines.
-Flowers was the recipient of the 2012 senior researcher award from the National Association for Music Education.
+She has served in numerous leadership capacities in music administration and music education, including extensive service to the National Association for Schools of Music (NASM) and the National Association for Music Education (NAfME) where she was the recipient of the 2012 senior researcher award.